playframework/scalatestplus-play/README.md

 | 1.4.x   | 2.4.x | 2.2.x     | [docs](https://www.playframework.com/documentation/2.4.x/ScalaTestingWithScalaTest) |
 | 1.3.x   | 2.2.x | 2.2.x     | [docs](https://www.playframework.com/documentation/2.2.x/ScalaTestingWithScalaTest) |

-> * Release Candidate: these releases are not stable and should not used in be production.

 ## Contributions

 The following tips may be useful for all welcome contributions:

 * Raise a Pull Request against the relevant branch
 * The Pull Request will be validated & tested in Travis-CI
-* Builds which don't meet the style guidelines will fail, we recommend running `sbt validateCode` before pushing
+* Builds which don't meet the style guidelines will fail, we recommend running `sbt scalafmtAll scalafmtSbt` before pushing
 * Please use descriptive commit messages

 See more details [here](https://playframework.com/contributing).